Your clients trust you to create real results and hit KPIs that drive their businesses forward.

-When you encounter a roadblock, quality support resources can help you find a detour.
+Quality support resources can help you find a detour when you encounter a roadblock.

 Whether it’s detailed support documentation, a chat feature/support desk, or responsive customer support on social media, finding the help you need to solve the issue is important.

-With a proper process, time investment, and leveraging support resources, it is entirely possible to get better results out of a free reporting tool than one that breaks the bank.
+With a proper process, time investment, and leveraging support resources, it is possible to get better results from a free reporting tool than one that breaks the bank.

 In evaluating five of the most popular SEO reporting tools, based on the above criteria, here is how they stack up: